Vasilew69/9admin/docs/dev_notes.md

     };
 }
 ```
-- maybe get rid of txAdmin.ts passing down specific cfgs, and pass txAdmin instance instead
+- maybe get rid of nineadmin.ts passing down specific cfgs, and pass nineadmin instance instead
-- the modules can go `this.config.onJoinCheckWhitelist = txAdmin.cfgVault.configs.playercontroller_onJoinCheckWhitelist`
+- the modules can go `this.config.onJoinCheckWhitelist = nineadmin.cfgVault.configs.playercontroller_onJoinCheckWhitelist`
 - careful because some will passs by value, some may pass as object reference therefore be live updated inside the module
-- modules can do `txAdmin.cfgVault.subscribe(this.refreshConfig.bind(this), [...deps])`
+- modules can do `nineadmin.cfgVault.subscribe(this.refreshConfig.bind(this), [...deps])`
-- settings_get page reads from `txAdmin.cfgVault.configs`, so if a value was overwritten by proc.env, it will not cause confusion
+- settings_get page reads from `nineadmin.cfgVault.configs`, so if a value was overwritten by proc.env, it will not cause confusion
-- settings_save does `txAdmin.cfgVault.save([...])`
+- settings_save does `nineadmin.cfgVault.save([...])`
 - use zod for validation https://www.npmjs.com/package/zod
 - maybe even use zod's `.default()`?
 - maybe components don't even need to hold a `this.config`? couldn't we just access it directly from the vault?
-- need to keep in mind that many configs are used in the webroutes, so maybe just `txAdmin.config.xxx` and `ServerInstance.config.xxx`?
+- need to keep in mind that many configs are used in the webroutes, so maybe just `nineadmin.config.xxx` and `ServerInstance.config.xxx`?
 - 'convict' was the name of that one lib